Board of Trustees-Structure and Operation

 Board Meetings: The Board of Trustees meets regularly on the second Tuesday of each month in the boardroom at the District Office, unless otherwise specified to meet at one of the school buildings.
 In the case of a special meeting, public notice is made in advance of the date and place, and is posted at the entry of the District Office and at least two schools.

 Board Meeting Protocol: Meetings of the Board of Trustees follow a standard agenda.
-Following approval of minutes and other items on the consent agenda, the board proceeds to other items of business.
-This normally includes special reports, old business, new business, policy review, and items of information.
+Following approval of minutes and other items on the consent agenda, the Board proceeds to other items of business.
+This normally includes old business, new business, reports, policy review, and items of information.
 There is a sign-up sheet available for visitors.
-If you wish to speak on any item on the agenda, please note your comments on the sign-up sheet along with your name.

 exercising educational leadership and drafting policies for the operation of the schools